Your Personal Brand – Step 3: Your Character

 1) Ask yourself the following questions: What do I stand for?
 When I need to make a tough decision, what are the principles I look to?
 What are the life experiences that I have had that have shaped who I am?
 What have I learned about myself and others from these?
 Who are my role models?
 What values do I admire most in my role models?

-2) Ask the people around you what values you exhibit.
+2) Ask the people around you what values you exhibit and how you make them feel.
 Our values show up in our actions and the people around us can usually tell us what we stand for in terms of values much more clearly than we can see them ourselves.
+One of my favorite quotes from Maya Angelou is “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
+How do you want people to feel around you?

 3) Now proactively define the values you stand for.
 Remember, these are attributes you feel so strongly about that in times of crisis you will be at peace with the choices you will need to make.
 Be sure that you are willing to “walk the talk” on these values.
 My recommendation is to pick 3-5 core values and I encourage you to share them with others and ask them to hold you accountable for them.
 It will not be easy, but it will grow you as a leader and you will grow in your strength in keeping your word.